electriql/GamingBot/README.md

-# GamingBot
+# Gaming Bot
-App for gamers.
+A Discord bot made purely for fun.